fliptanedo/FlipWebsite2025/README.md

 ![image-20240916185259737](./figures/image-20240916185259737.png)

 Note that the 3rem padding lined up the first column text with the second.
-Also observe hwo `.blox-flip-cv`  changed the background color of the section.
+Also observe how `.blox-flip-cv`  changed the background color of the section.
 This is because Hugo encloses each section in a tag:

 ```html
 <section id="section-flip_cv" class="relative hbb-section blox-flip-cv  " style="padding: 6rem 0 6rem 0;" >